Past Grantees

 About the Award

-In 2015, HA launched the first-ever Innovator Award for Investigators in Hydrocephalus Therapeutics Research.
-The goal of this grant is to provide seed funding for bold and innovative research with the potential to transform the field of hydrocephalus through the understanding of disease mechanisms and the development of novel therapies.
+In 2015, HA launched the first-ever Innovator Award for Investigators in Hydrocephalus Research.
+The goal of this grant is to provide seed funding for bold and innovative research with the potential to transform the field of hydrocephalus.

 Read More